Rowans (Year 2)

 English

 In English, we will looking at a range of text types.
-In this unit, we will be focusing on writing a set of instructions.
+In this half term, we will be focusing on writing a non-chronological report and a newspaper report.
 We will look at some of the features we need to include when writing.
-We will magpie ideas from good examples to help us when we independently write our own.
-We will also be looking at verbs, conjunctions and expanded noun phrases.
+We will magpie ideas from good examples to help us when we independently write our own and will be looking at verbs, conjunctions and expanded noun phrases.
+We will practise writing in the past and present tense, and using commas, question marks, and apostrophes.

 Maths this Year!